 But in the never-say-never department, the following is information about what was on the drawing boards for the ambitious ride, dining, and retail district.
 Maybe someday something like it will get resurrected in Orlando or elsewhere.

 The featured attraction at Skyplex was supposed to have been the Skyscraper roller coaster.
 It would have been the tallest roller coaster in the world according to the project's developers.
 But Skyplex would have included other crazy-tall rides as well as other things to do, to eat, and to buy.

 Skyplex would have been located on the city's main tourist corridor and would have been one of the key players among the many cool things to do along Orlando's International Drive.
 Let's run down the features that were announced.

 The highly unique ride would have snaked up a tower.
-Unlike most coasters it wouldn't have included a first drop to ground level, but would have incorporated a series of inversions, drops, and other elements as the single-car trains made their way down the tower.
+Unlike most coasters it wouldn't have included a first drop to ground level (which would have been one heckuva drop), but would have incorporated a series of inversions, drops, and other elements as the single-car trains made their way around and down the tower.
 If you are the least bit afraid of heights, turning upside down some 550 feet in the air could have been a deal breaker (or might have sent you into a raging fit of crippling anxiety).

 SkyFall Drop Ride

 In addition to the coaster, daredevils would have been able to race down the side of the Skyscraper tower by boarding the SkyFall drop ride.
 At an announced height of 450 feet, it would have been the tallest thrill ride of its kind in the world.

 Drop rides are simple in concept: Passengers slowly ascend a tower, stew for a few nerve-wracking moments at the top, and then free fall down at a breathtaking speed until magnetic brakes kick in.
 Pictured is Zumanjaro: Drop of Doom at Six Flags Great Adventure, the current record-holder for drop rides.